daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 ## Quirk 4: unbound variables

 You can trust most language runtimes to explode if you mistype the name of a variable.
+That's what you _want_ to happen.
 For example, if you attempt to run this Ruby program:

 {% highlight ruby %}
 food = "broccoli"